Honey Butter Chips: Competitor products

-After Honey Butter Chip became famous, many companies have produced similar products which plagiarize the name, design, and flavor of its original to take advantage of the popularity of Honey Butter Chip.
+After Honey Butter Chip became famous, many companies produced similar products which plagiarize the name, design, and flavor of its original to take advantage of the popularity of Honey Butter Chip.
 The word 'Honey Butter' are used by companies to promote their food products to the consumers as if it is a magic spell for high sales of product.
 A major Korean food maker, Nongshim has launched 'Sumi Chip Honey Mustard' in December, whose taste is similar to Honey Butter Chip.
-Unlike Honey Butter Chip, Sumi chip was easier to find in many stores.
-Therefore, consumers started to buy Sumi chip as a replacement.
+Unlike Honey Butter Chip, the Sumi chip was easier to find in many stores.
+Therefore, consumers started to buy the Sumi chip as a replacement.
 The Sumi Chip became more popular than its original, and sold four times more than the Honey Butter Chip with average of ten thousands pack per day.
 Nongshim has achieved the new record of having the greatest monthly sales in the Korean snack industry.
-Because of the supply shortage and many other copy products, Honey Butter Chip which once had the highest sales during the last quarter of 2014 fell to the third place in the snack sales of January and February, 2015.
+Because of the supply shortage and many other copy products, Honey Butter Chip which once had the highest sales during the last quarter of 2014 fell to third place in the snack sales of January and February, 2015.